JOIN YOUTHWORK & GET THINGS DONE!

 YouthWork participants are young adults, ages 17-26, from Michigan.
 Limited positions may be available for 15-16 year olds.
 Crew Leaders may be any age, but have experience and are ready to supervise and support crew members.

-YouthWork members come from all walks of life.
-Some have experience in conservation or construction and just want to learn new skills.
+YouthWork participants come from all walks of life.
+Some have experience in conservation or construction and just want to learn new skills or give back to their community.
 Others have never had a job or worked outdoors and want to gain experience.
 No matter where you’re starting, we want you to succeed and will provide the training and support necessary to help you reach your goals.

 All are welcome at YouthWork and all of us benefit from YouthWork activities.
 At the heart of YouthWork is an inclusive culture where our vulnerable, diverse members are met with respect and kindness.
 YouthWork proudly accepts and deliberately recruits members from varying backgrounds, with varying talents and capabilities.